Derjai/Book_E-commerce/README.md

 # Book_E-commerce
-Backend for a book e-commerce service, where users can sell their used books and buy used books from other used books and buy used books from other users.
+Backend for a book e-commerce service, where users can exchange used books, manage their accounts and orders.

+Implements:
+- JWT for authentication
+- Bcrypt for password hashing
+- Dotenv for environment variables
+- Mongoose for managing MongoDB documents